charlawl/appointment-app/README.md

 ## Initial design
-To emulate real life I started off sketching up a plan for the project and gathering requirements.
+I started off sketching up a plan for the project and gathering requirements.
 This resulted in a Miro board of ideas:

 <img src="img/ProjectPlan.png" alt="initial project plan" width=670>